BERLIN INTERNSHIP SEMINAR: WORKING CULTURES, URBAN CULTURES

 - Nick Srnicek & Alex Williams, Inventing the Future.
 Postcapitalism and a World Without Work.
 2016.
 Excerpts.

 ASSIGNMENT 3 (30% of final grade)

-Go through your internship journal, your reader and the course website in preparation for your final paper.
-Write a 1000-word essay reflecting on your internship experience.
+Go through your internship journal, your reader, and the course website in preparation for your final paper.
+Write a 1,000-word essay reflecting on your internship experience.
 Make sure to refer to at least two readings we have covered during the semester.
 Interdisciplinary and creative approaches and methodologies are encouraged.
-Deadline for submission of the final essay is midnight May 18, 2017.
+Deadline for submission of the final essay is midnight December 20, 2017.

 *The schedule is subject to change.
 You will be informed about any changes via email.
 Please always update your calendar accordingly.